varun0308/hello-world/README.md

 # hello-world

-This is a trial-run of learning github.
+This is practicing how to use github.
+Please bare with my speed.